1 Chronicles 1 – From Adam to Abraham

 · We see God calling out for Adam, hiding in his shame.

-· We see God blessing the birth of Seth, providing a son to replace on murdered and the other a murderer.
+· We see God blessing the birth of Seth, providing a son to replace both the one murdered and the murderer.

 · We see God walking with Enoch.